For processing structured data from Docker containers, we recommend using logspout, described as:

 HONEYCOMB_SAMPLE_RATE environment variable.
 For example,

 -e "HONEYCOMB_SAMPLE_RATE=10" will send Honeycomb 1 out of every 10 events and drop the rest.
+To read more about sampling, check out our Sampling Guide.

 If the log lines being fed into Logspout look like the following: